delet-dis/delet-dis/README.md

 ## I'm a Schoolboy and Junior Frontend-developer!
 - 🇷🇺 I'm from Russia, Tomsk
 - 👨🏻‍💻 I’m currently working on a [Second "Fullstack Developement" task][second-fsd-task]!
-- 👨🏻‍🎓 I’m currently learning JS and Webpack 📚
+- 👨🏻‍🎓 I’m currently learning JS, Webpack, Java and Kotlin 📚
 - ✅ 2020 Goals: Keep exploring the front-end and pass exams for admission to the university.

 ### ☎️ Connect with me: